farrael004/Graphical_Optimizer/README.md

 - ``parallelCombinations``: Number of simultaneous combinations to be tested.

 This setting only affects bayesian search.
 This integer determines how many parallel combinations can be tested in bayesian search.
-If many combinations are tested simultaneously, the bayesian algorithm may perform worse than if it tested sequentially each individual combination.
+If many combinations are tested simultaneously, the bayesian algorithm may perform worse than if it tested sequentially each combination.

-- ``seed``: Seed for cross validation.
+- ``seed``: Seed for cross-validation.

-An integer for determining the cross validation random state.
+An integer for determining the cross-validation random state.

 - ``createGUI``: Determines whether GUI should be created or not.

 A boolean for allowing the App object to be created.
 If True, the optimizer window will be created.
 If False, the GUI will not be instantiated.
-The optimizer will function the same way on the background regardless of the presence of the GUI.
+The optimizer will function the same way in the background regardless of the presence of the GUI.

-- ``concurrentFunction``: A function that runs simultaneous to the optimization process.
+- ``concurrentFunction``: A function that runs simultaneously to the optimization process.

 A function that will be called on the same thread as the GUI whenever an experiment completes.

 - ``completionFunction``: A function that runs after the hyperparameter search is over.

 A function that will be called as soon as all experiments are completed.
-This can be used for code to run parallel to the GUI when hyperparameter search completes.
+This can be used for code to run parallel to the GUI when the hyperparameter search completes.

 - ``verbose``: Optimizer verbosity.